 5 Tips for Processing Grief in Older Adults

 1. Acknowledge and adjust.

-It is perfectly acceptable to allow sadness in – particularly after losing someone special.
+It's perfectly acceptable to allow sadness – particularly after losing someone special.
 Grief can be a complicated emotion.
 Encourage older adults to grieve in whatever way feels natural to them.